greatxue/coding_language/cpp_tut/3_cpp_string.md

 int size = sizeof cstr; // actual memory size of x
 ```

+However, when applying `sizeof` on `std::string`, the size is always fixed, which is correlated with its implementation in the heap.

-The appropriate way to **assign**, or to copy C-string value is like:
+The authentic way to **assign**, or to copy C-string value is like:

 ```cpp
 strcpy(cstr, "world");